MikaelMayer/Editor/README.md

 ## Need for templates

-We did not push templates yet but we will soon.
+We did not push templates yet but we will soon, by importing them from [Sketch-n-sketch](https://github.com/ravichugh/sketch-n-sketch).
 Among the templates, we want
 * Slides
 * Bidirectional converters (e.g. Markdown, LaTeX)
 * Self-modifying webpages.
+* Recipe editor
+* Worksheets
+* Forms

 ## Need for a toolbar

 We need a general-purpose HTML edition toolbar to edit all the web pages without relying only on the devtools.
+Furthermore, we need the toolbar to expose udpate ambiguities and let the user choose from them.

+# License

+This technology is offered without any warranty (for the moment).
+Please refer [Sketch-n-sketch](https://github.com/ravichugh/sketch-n-sketch)'s license to use this technology commercially.
+For academic projects this should be fine.